AdilTsDev/main-automation-project-united/README.md

 ﻿## main-automation-project-united
- **This is the final project for our Cyram.
-In this project, we performed Web browser UI automation testing on the United airline’s Website that includes: smoke test, sanity test, and regression tests using Selenium Java.
+ **In this project, we performed Web browser UI automation testing on the United airline’s Website that includes: smoke test, sanity test, and regression tests using Selenium Java.
 Testing the main functionality of the website.
-Followeing the page object model, inplemented the BDD framework using cucumber and TestNG**.
+Inplemented the BDD framework using cucumber and TestNG, followeing the page object model**.
  <br />
  <br />